FAQ’s

 You can contact us by filling in the online contact form on the contact page you can also telephone or send us a text message on 07548080806.
 We also provide a free telephone consultation if required, this is prior to the first session.
 On this call one of our Intake Coordinators can answer any questions you may have and support you with therapy options.

-NI Counselling offers therapeutic treatment for adults with a vast range of emotional and behavioural issues and concerns.
+NI Counselling offers therapeutic support for adults with a vast range of emotional and behavioural issues and concerns.

 Telephone